efredericks/CloudAppsDev/_posts/14-Firebase.md

 **Hosting**

+In the module videos (you hopefully already watched), we setup Hosting for our Firebase apps.
+These spawn websites hosted by Firebase in a very straightforward manner -- no Apache / nginx setup or configuration required.
+We spin up a local website on our local machines, connect it to Firebase, and have Firebase transfer the files upwards (by means of the `public` directory created in your local instance).
+You get a generated domain name tied to Firebase, however it can be configurable if you want to set/pay for your own domain.

 **Authentication**

 To me, one of the most delightful aspects of Firebase apps involves the authentication.
 You can **very** easily setup authentication with a multitude of OAuth-based systems, meaning that *you don't have to worry about authentication*!
 Figure X shows a screenshot of the currently-available services.
 The accounts registered with your service get added to your app's database, where you can easily manage users, roles, etc.